mineshkothari/fullstack/README.md

 The 'Courses app' for this project uses e-commerce functionality using the Stripe API.
 The shop is in sandbox mode which means you're more than welcome to test the shop using the default sandbox card details and you wouldn't be charged. ;)

-If you'd like to try this out then you can add some items into the cart and enter the following details when prompted at checkout:
+If you'd like to try this out, then you can add some items into the cart and enter the following details when prompted at checkout:

 - Credit card number: **4242424242424242**
 - CVV: **Any three digits (e.g 111)**